Frequently Asked Questions

 Q. What is required of me if I am selected as a Gold or Silver medal winner?

-A. Gold medalists will be required to deliver a brief speech at the Emmy Noether Awards Ceremony for 2019 (and possibly 2020).
-The Gold Medalist will be asks to attend other Brown Foundation events such as the annual Service Learning Event and speak as needed.
+A. Gold medalists will be required to deliver a brief speech at the Emmy Noether Awards Ceremony.
+The Gold Medalist will be asked to attend other Brown Foundation events such as the annual Service Learning Event and speak as needed.
 Silver medalists will be asked for biographies and be interviewed for social media outreach.
-It is a requirement for all awardees to attend the 2019 Emmy Noether Award Ceremony on the evening of June 4th, 2019.
+It is a requirement for all awardees to attend the Emmy Noether Award Ceremony.

 Q. What is required of an Emmy Noether Scholar?

-A. It is a requirement for all awardees to attend the 2019 Emmy Noether Award Ceremony on June 4th, 2019.
+A. It is a requirement for all awardees to attend the Emmy Noether Award Ceremony.
+The 2023 Emmy Noether Awards will take place Sunday, April 23rd from 12:30pm – 2:00pm in New Orleans.

 Q. If I win the gold medal, can I change any of my college/ postgraduate/ career aspirations?